 The Fund generally holds CRA-qualifying investments with a primary purpose of community development that will directly or indirectly benefit one or more of a financial institution shareholder's Assessment Area(s) or a Broader Statewide or Regional Area that includes the shareholder's Assessment Area(s).
-The Adviser will provide each shareholder with information that reasonably demonstrates that the purpose, mandate, or function of the Fund is community development and includes serving geographies and/or individuals located within the institution's Assessment Area(s) or a Broader Statewide or Regional Area that includes the institution's Assessment Area(s) or a Broader Statewide or Regional Area that includes the institution's Assessment Area(s), and the shareholder, at its option, may provide such documentation in connection with its CRA evaluation.
+The Adviser will provide each shareholder with information that reasonably demonstrates that the purpose, mandate, or function of the Fund is community development and includes serving geographies and/or individuals located within the institution's Assessment Area(s) or a Broader Statewide or Regional Area that includes the institution's Assessment Area(s), and the shareholder, at its option, may provide such documentation in connection with its CRA evaluation.